Hands On Generic Parameterization of Functions

 return True

-fn print_warm_blooded[T: WarmBlooded](warm_blood: T):
+fn print_warm_blooded[BloodType: WarmBlooded](warm_blood: BloodType):

 print(warm_blood.is_warm_blooded())